mguntlisolu/glpi-installer/readme.md

 ## Usage

-Download and run the script with bash
+Installation: Download and run the install-glpi.sh script with wget and bash
+Removing: ownload and run the uninstall-glpi.sh script with wget and bash